ruffknight/Solitaire-AI-Agent/README.md

 ## Problem Description

 The project involves solving Solitaire puzzles with varying board dimensions and different numbers of empty spaces.
-The goal is to determine the sequence of moves that results in leaving a specified number of marbles on the board, fulfilling the requirements.
+The goal is to determine the sequence of moves that results in leaving one marble on the board, fulfilling the requirements.
+For further information consult the "brief.pdf" file.

 ### Technology Stack